 Making Cents of Financial Wellness

-Before patting yourself on the back for being part of the 83% of employers that offer financial wellbeing programs for employees, ask yourself, are you getting the most cents on your dollar?
-Find out if you are taking the most productive approach to financial wellness by answering these 2 questions:
+Before patting yourself on the back for being part of the 83% of employers that offer employees financial wellbeing programs, ask yourself, are you getting the most cents on your dollar?
+Find out if you are taking the most productive approach to financial wellness by answering these two questions:

 Do your employees value the services you are sponsoring?